Real-World Protection Test August-November 2013

 Testing Cycle for each malicious URL

-Before browsing to each new malicious URL/test-case we update the programs/signatures.
-New major product versions (i.e. the first digit of the build number is different) are installed once at the begin of the month, which is why in each monthly report we only give the product main version number.
-Our test software starts monitoring the PC, so that any changes made by the malware will be recorded.
-Further-more, the recognition algorithms check whether the antivirus program detects the malware.
-After each test case the machine is reverted to its clean state.
+Before browsing to each new malicious URL we update the programs/signatures (as described above).
+New major product versions (i.e. the first digit of the build number is different) are installed once at the beginning of the month, which is why in each monthly report we only give the main product version number.
+Our test software monitors the PC, so that any changes made by the malware will be recorded.
+Furthermore, the recognition algorithms check whether the antivirus program detects the malware.
+After each test case the machine is reset to its clean state.

 Security products should protect the user’s PC.
 It is not very important at which stage the protection takes place.
 It could be while browsing to the website (e.g. protection through URL Blocker), while an exploit tries to run, while the file is being downloaded/created or when the malware is executed (either by the exploit or by the user).
 After the malware is executed (if not blocked before), we wait several minutes for malicious actions and also to give e.g. behaviour-blockers time to react and remedy actions performed by the malware.
 If the malware is not detected and the system is indeed infected/compromised, the process goes to “System Compromised”.
 If a user interaction is required and it is up to the user to decide if something is malicious, and in the case of the worst user decision the system gets compromised, we rate this as “user-dependent”.
 Because of this, the yellow bars in the results graph can be interpreted either as protected or not protected (it’s up to each individual user to decide what he/she would probably do in that situation).